 Default Number of Processing Threads

 Default Number of Processing Threads defines the number of processing threads tools or operations can use.
-The default value is the number of available processor cores plus 1.
+The default value is the number of logical processors.
 Generally, this value shouldn't be changed.

 Allow Users to Override